armollica/d3-ring-note/README.md

 Draws the annotation on the selection.
-The *selection* argument will usually be an svg `<g>` node and the *annotations* argument will be an array of objects, each each a specification for an individual annotation.
+The *selection* argument will usually be an svg `<g>` node and the *annotations* argument will be an array of objects, each a specification for an individual annotation.
 The *annotations* array will look something like this:

 ```javascript